-- recovery plans. - ☐ It is the Policy of TCS that all individually identifiable health information, including Protected Health Information ("PHI", as defined by HIPAA) shall be afforded the same degree of security and privacy protection during the execution of any emergency or contingency plan as such information would receive during normal business operations.
+- □ It is the Policy of TCS to periodically test, and revise as necessary, all emergency preparedness plans, including contingency plans as well as supporting data backup and related disaster recovery plans. - □ It is the Policy of TCS that all individually identifiable health information, including Protected Health Information ("PHI", as defined by HIPAA) shall be afforded the same degree of security and privacy protection during the execution of any emergency or contingency plan as such information would receive during normal business operations.

-- ☐ Emergency and contingency plans are the responsibility of the Executive Director, who shall ensure that all such plans are up-to-date and meet our emergency preparedness requirements. ☐ Emergency and contingency plans shall be tested, reviewed, and revised if necessary, at least annually.
-Copies of all such plans shall remain on file and be available to all personnel. ☐ The Executive Director shall fully document all emergency preparedness plans, including emergency and contingency plans, and all the revisions thereto, in accordance with our Documentation Policy and the requirements of HIPAA. ☐ Service Level Agreements will be reviewed periodically to ensure they are still appropriate to - support Contingency Operation plans.
+- □ Emergency and contingency plans are the responsibility of the Executive Director, who shall ensure that all such plans are up-to-date and meet our emergency preparedness requirements. - □ Emergency and contingency plans shall be tested, reviewed, and revised if necessary, at least annually.
+Copies of all such plans shall remain on file and be available to all personnel. - □ The Executive Director shall fully document all emergency preparedness plans, including emergency and contingency plans, and all the revisions thereto, in accordance with our Documentation Policy and the requirements of HIPAA. - □ Service Level Agreements will be reviewed periodically to ensure they are still appropriate to support Contingency Operation plans.
 This shall include all agreements with appropriate vendors providing any facilities, equipment or support services for the emergency and contingency plans developed.